What's your name?

 In either event, you went from having an idea to quitting what you were doing to focus on making your vision a reality.
 Your goal was to create a solution that would prevent other shoppers from experiencing your personal frustrations.
 Starting the journey wasn’t easy— the challenge turned out more complicated than you imagined.
 You even flirted with the idea of getting rid of a few key features or even giving up completely.
 But a voice from inside gave you the strength.

 I don’t know you but I’m betting you experienced a few of the elements mentioned above.
 These are important details and need to be shared with your visitors.
-In fact, this is the story that connects your buyer with you.
+In fact, this is the sales pitch that connects your buyer with you.
 People buy from people they like.
 By reading about your personal frustrations you are helping the visitor overcome the unfamiliarity barrier and connect with your brand.

 Once they’re sold on the “why we exist” story they move to hurdle 2: “I like you and understand why you exist but what makes your product the best?“

 This is what the “why this product must exist” story answers.

 Think of it this way, “why we exist” fills all the space that isn’t taken by the “why this product must exist” story.